torpkev/domain_docs/changelog/update182.md

 ### Bug Fixes

 - Data files with worlds that no longer exist will NOT load and will generate an error on startup
+- The cow.yml file was not being included in the jar file which caused issues when the config.yml file did not exist.
+The missing file is now included, and additional checks are put in place to generate the default resource files as needed.

 ### Update Language File